 Tools of the Trade

 When people say "I built this with Claude" or "I used GPT to make my website," they're skipping a layer.
-You don't work with the AI model directly — or rather, you can, but it's just one of three approaches.
+You don't work with the AI model directly — or rather, you can, but it's just one of five approaches.
 Each puts a different amount of machinery between you and the model, and that machinery decides how much control you get.

 Chat interfaces